Sai-Swaroop126/ecommerce-data-pipeline/README.md

 ❌ Lost

-Your SQL scripts for these are stored in the sql/ folder.
+SQL scripts for these are stored in the sqll/ folder.

 📊 Looker Studio Dashboard

-You created a complete dashboard that includes:
+ created a complete dashboard that includes:

 Revenue metrics